-- b.
-All forms as required by the General Section.
-However, forms HUD-2991 (Certification of Consistency with the Consolidated Plan) and HUD-27061 (Race and Ethnicity Data) are not required with the application for these programs. - c.
+c.
 Materials Submitted.
-A project description/narrative statement addressing the rating factors for award under the program (Lead Technical Studies or Healthy Homes Technical Studies) for which you are applying.
+A project description/narrative statement addressing the rating factors for award under this program.
 The narrative statement must be identified in accordance with each factor for award (Rating Factors 1 through 5).
 Number the pages of your narrative statement.
 The project description or narrative must be included in the responses to the rating factors.
 The response to the rating factors should not exceed a total of 25 pages, single-sided, with a minimum 12-point font and a minimum margin width of 1-inch.
 Any pages in excess of this limit will not be read.
 The points you receive for each rating factor will be based on the portion of your narrative statement that you submit in response to that particular factor, supplemented by any appendices that are referenced in your narrative response to the rating factor.
 Supporting materials that are not referenced or discussed in your responses to the individual rating factors will not be considered.
-Additional materials (e.g., appendices) must be submitted with your application according to the directions in the General Section.
-The footer on the pages of these materials should identify the rating factor that they are supporting. - d.
+Additional materials (e.g., appendices) must be submitted with your application according to the directions in the FY 2009 General Section.
+The footer on the pages of these materials should identify the rating factor that they are supporting.

+d.
 Supporting Materials.
 Include the resumes of the principal investigator and other key personnel and other materials that are needed in your response to the rating factors (e.g., organizational chart, letters of commitment, a list of references cited in your responses to the rating factors).
 Each resume shall not exceed three pages, and is limited to information that is relevant in assessing the qualifications and experience of key personnel to conduct and/or manage the proposed technical studies.
 This information will not be counted towards the Rating Factors narrative 25-page limit.